 History of Chania, Crete

-In the town of Chania, Byzantine, Venetian, and Ottoman buildings coexist in the landscape of the city.
+In the town of Chania, ancient Greek, Byzantine, Venetian, and Ottoman buildings coexist in the landscape of the city.
 As far as Muslim architecture is concerned, one of the most emblematic corners of the city is the famous Mosque of the Janissaries.

 The mix of architectural styles make for a stimulating but still largely harmonious skyline.
-However, there is more than meets the eye when it comes to Chania’s history; the town has likely been inhabited since the end of the Stone Age, or the “Neolithic period”.
+However, there is more than meets the eye when it comes to Chania’s history; the town has likely been inhabited since the end of the Stone Age, or the “Neolithic period.”

 After the Fourth Crusade (1204) and the fall of Byzantium in the Hellenic area, the city was once again conquered by foreign powers.
-This time, Venice begun to rule over Chania, renaming it “La Canea” and strengthening its fortifications, giving Chania the form that it still has today.
+This time, Venice began to rule over Chania, renaming it “La Canea” and strengthening its fortifications, giving Chania the form that it still has today.

 Finally, the Ottoman Empire defeated the Venetians during the beginning of the Cretan War, taking over Chania.
-New mosques and public baths were built in the city, adding to the beautiful landscape that is still around today.
+New mosques and public baths were built in the city, adding to the beautiful landscape that is still apparent today.

 Best Beaches in Chania